10 Attractive High-Yield Blue Chips For Contrarians

 As we've written about before, Gilead is currently a stock that fits the bill for our put option writing strategy.
 Specifically, it is very profitable and it pays a big dividend, but fear is high and the share price continues to fall.
 In our view, the premium for selling Gilead puts is attractive.

 For some background, Gilead's share price continues to fall (as shown in the following chart) because investors fear the profits from its blockbuster Hepatitis drugs will run out as competition creeps in, and Gilead will find no way to replace that income.
 However, realistically, Gilead is a cash-rich company, and if it cannot find ways to return to growth organically, it'll acquire someone else to improve its future prospects.

 In the meantime, it remains profitable, the dividend is very nice, and we're happy to own the shares at a lower price.
 Plus we're happy to keep the income from selling the puts no matter what.
 In fact, we've recently been successfully writing puts on Gilead, and we'll likely add more in the near future as our existing position expired unexecuted last week.

 High Income, Low Cost, Out of Favor, ETFs

-There's no shame in owning passively managed exchange trades funds ("ETFs"), especially those that offer the exposure you want at a price that is reasonable.
+There's no shame in owning passively managed exchange traded funds ("ETFs"), especially those that offer the exposure you want at a price that is reasonable.
 And by price we're talking about both the price of the ETF and the management fees it charges (avoid high management fees like the plague).
 We've highlighted one below that you may want to consider

 2. Vanguard High Dividend Yield ETF (NYSEARCA:VYM), Yield: 2.8%

 The Vanguard High Dividend Yield ETF offers exposure to large-cap value stocks, and it also offers an attractive (2.81%) dividend yield.
-Plus because it is offered by the blue chip investment management company (Vanguard) its management fee is very low at only 0.08% (Vanguard is known for low fees).
+Plus because it is offered by the blue chip investment management company (Vanguard), its management fee is very low at only 0.08% (Vanguard is known for low fees).
 Plus, this is an attractive contrarian opportunity because large cap value stocks have been significantly underperforming large-cap growth stocks so far this year thereby creating an attractive contrarian opportunity.

 And as we explained in our recent Blue Harbinger Monthly, value stocks have a long history of outperforming growth stocks over the long term thereby making now a more attractive time to invest from a contrarian standpoint, in our view.
 For your information, the top seven stocks held within this particular ETF include Microsoft (NASDAQ:MSFT), Exxon Mobil (NYSE:XOM), Johnson & Johnson (NYSE:JNJ), JPMorgan (NYSE:JPM), Wells Fargo (NYSE:WFC), General Electric (NYSE:GE) and AT&T (NYSE:T), all higher income value plays.

 Closed-End Funds ("CEFs")

 Closed-End Funds are often another income-investor favorite because of their big yields (often in excess of 7%), and they're also often a contrarian investor favorite because they can trade at significant discounts to their net asset values.
 However, before jumping in head first, investors need to be aware of a few things.
 First, the yields offered by CEFs are usually not all generated from dividends of the underlying securities they hold.

 After all, how do you think a CEF generates a 7% yield when the stocks it holds all generally pay only 2%-4%?
 The answer is capital gains (sometimes a return of capital) and leverage.
 Regarding capital gains, CEFs often share short and long-term capital gains via their distributions (it's not all dividends) and this helps keep the yields so high.

 Also, many funds use as much as 30% borrowed money (and sometimes slightly more) to help magnify the returns and the yields (and for operational expenses too).
 Distributing capital gains and using some leverage is not necessarily a bad thing, but it does introduce risks to CEFs that investors should be aware of.
 And if you're comfortable with them, then closed end funds can be an excellent source of high income.

 1. The Royce Value Trust (NYSE:RVT), Yield: 7.0%